hs-chae/AVSD25/README.md

 ### 3. Instruction Dataset (ControlNet)
 ```
+pip install diffusers
 python generation/instruction_controlnet.py --samples 100 --path data
 ```
+* You may need authentification to run the controlnet, or you can use other versions with slight modification.

 * You can use ```instruction_controlnet.py``` almost in the same way to ```instruction.py```

 * It uses all the available GPU resources in default.
 (Use ```CUDA_VISIBLE_DEVICES``` environment variable to utilize partial GPU.)